 Year 1 will continue to use Tapestry to assess their learning.
 They will continue to learn through play based activities including those that they can select for themselves.
 Children will have access to continuous provision learning daily and observations will assess learning against both the Early Years Foundation Stage and Year 1 objectives.

-A member of staff has been allocated to support physical skills in Year 1.
-On a Tuesday the children will be taken in small groups to practise and develop a range of physical skills and also some further social and emotional skills such as turn taking, team work and listening skills.
+A member of staff was allocated throughout Autumn to support physical skills in Year 1.
+On a Tuesday the children accessed aditional PE in small groups to practise and develop a range of physical skills and also some further social and emotional skills such as turn taking, team work and listening skills.

-Using catch up funding, we have an additional qualified teacher who is supporting the learning in year 2 so that any gaps in basic skills can be quickly identified and addressed.
+Using catch up funding, we had an additional qualified teacher supporting the learning in year 2 during the Autumn term so that any gaps in basic skills can be quickly identified and addressed.
 As required, children have access to either pre-teaching or some additional teaching to consolidate what has been learned in class.